braedynl/CSE231-020-SS20/README.md

 # Braedyn Lettinga's CSE231 Section of Wonder & Amazement
 This repository is for CSE231 - Introduction to Programming I, Section XXX for SS20 at Michigan State University.
 It includes all presentations and demonstration code used during Braedyn Lettinga's in-class lab.

 My lab slides and demonstration code build upon Dr. Enbody's already laid-out TA slides.
 No content is omitted, content is only added upon.
-The content I add are things I believe you guys should be aware of going into later topics, exams and homework, in hopes that you guys can 4.0 this course.
+The content I add are things I believe you guys should be aware of going into later topics, exams and homework, in hopes that you guys can confidently 4.0 this course.

 This repository also acts as a hub for everything you need in this class.
 There is an overwhelming amount different websites you need to go to for this course, and so I created this repository for the benefit of you, beautiful people.